-Videos are an engaging way to target many important skills, including inferences, predicting, emotions, cause/effect, retelling, and more in speech therapy!
+Using videos in speech therapy is an engaging way to target many important skills, including inferences, emotions, cause/effect, retelling, summarizing, predictions, sequencing, and more for all ages!

 Short videos are a great way to work on inferences in many contexts!
 Making inferences from videos is easier (and tend to be more engaging and fun) than from text.